Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 These work great as snacks and you have multiple options above.
 I personally prefer the dry roasted peanuts and other seeds because they don’t have added oils, but the Planters Deluxe mix is yummy too.
 Check them all out below:

 You can get more types of seeds and nuts and eat small amounts for breakfast or as a snack – but keep portions under control as they all have plenty of calories and fats!
-Just make sure that whatever you buy has no sugars added, nor flavorings, extra oil or preservatives.
+Just make sure that whatever you buy has no sugars added, nor flavorings, extra oil, or preservatives – and ideally no salt, or just minimal amounts.

 Now let’s check out a few other healthy snacks you can have: